LCBH/UKano/README.md

 [HBD16]: L. Hirschi, D. Baelde and S. Delaune.
          A Method for Verifying Privacy-Type Properties : The Unbounded Case.
          In IEEE Symposium on Security and Privacy (Oakland), 2016.
-To appear.
          A copy can be found at http://projects.lsv.ens-cachan.fr/ukano/.

 [H17]: L. Hirschi.